h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 The Driverless UI is easy to navigate.
 The following features, as well as a few datasets, are found on the **Datasets** page.
 We will explore these features as we launch an experiment in the next tasks.

-1. **Projects**: Projects Workspace for managing datasets and experiments menu option.
+1. **Projects**: Projects Workspace for managing datasets and experiments related to a specific business problem  or use case.

 2. **Datasets**: View of current datasets.
 Other features for datasets include the options to add a dataset, get dataset details, visualize, split, predict, rename, download, and delete.

-3. **Autoviz**: Visualize a dataset with all available graphs.
+3. **Autoviz**: For datasets, Driverless AI automatically selects data plots based on the most relevant data statistics, generates visualizations, and creates data plots that are most relevant from a statistical perspective based on the most relevant data statistics.

 4. **Experiments**: View of completed experiments.
 Experiments can be revised or deleted.